commentjava/javabien/README.md

 number of objects in the datastore but is good enough for our use case.

-The garbage collector is called at every block return, this heuristic can be much more improved but we sticked with it.
+The garbage collector is called at every block return, this heuristic can be much more improved but we stuck with it.

 #### Performance notices

-This memory model has one main caveat : for each memory object retreived, created or modified we need to make an indirection from the `names` store to the `data_store`.
-This can lead to some penalities.
+This memory model has one main caveat: for each memory object retrieved, created or modified we need to make an indirection from the `names` store to the `data_store`.
+This can lead to some penalties.

 This is even worse for Arrays in which each element of an array is a reference to an object in the `data_store`.
-In which case, iterating over an array require to resolve each object which are not necessarily stored in continuous parts of the memory.
+In which case, iterating over an array require resolving each object which are not necessarily stored in continuous parts of the memory.

 ### Natives and stdlib

-When starting a program, the interpreter will load into memory an environement of existing classes.
-Thoses classes are described in the  `stdlib/` folder.
+When starting a program, the interpreter will load into memory an environment of existing classes.
+Those classes are described in the `stdlib/` folder.
 We tried to follow the jdk classes, but they are nowhere as complete as the jdk.

-In order to handle such classes we have implemented the Java method modifier:
+In order to handle such classes, we have implemented the Java method modifier:
 `native`.
 When a `native` method is met, the interpreter will search in an Hashtbl if the method is not referenced in Ocaml.